Mar 21, 2019

 Arapahoe Basin Uphill Access: Uphill access by means of skinning, snowshoeing and hiking has gained popularity at Arapahoe Basin in recent years.
 The ski area welcomes and supports individuals seeking to exercise and enjoy the quiet mountain setting.
 Mountain users can help preserve this opportunity by following these simple guidelines:

-- You are required to have a complimentary uphill access pass.
+- You are required to have an annual uphill access pass.
 This pass is available at the Season Pass Office during operational hours.

 - During operational hours, uphill access is restricted to the eastern edge of High Noon between the Base Area and Black Mountain Lodge.
 Access above Black Mountain Lodge is prohibited during operational hours.